daniel04soden/collegeWork/y2s2/assignments/nosql/assignment5/clusterqs.md

 # How many shards we should have in a cluster?

-- We should have 12 shards
+- We should have 12 shards in total, 3 for each region in the USA.

 # What is a config server?

-- Replica set that persistently stores metadata and config settings in the sharded cluster
+- Replica set that persistently stores metadata and config settings in the sharded cluster.

 # How many nodes we should have in a config server?